 In the last few decades, food allergy has become a rising concern.
-Hospital admissions for life-threatening allergic reactions to foods (known as anaphylaxis) increased five-fold in Australian children aged under 5 in the decade leading up to 2004.
+Hospital admissions for life-threatening allergic reactions to foods (known as anaphylaxis) increased by 46% over five years between 2015 to 2019.
+It’s also estimated that around 10% of infants and 4 – 8% of children in Australia have food allergies.

 Dr Jennifer Koplin from Murdoch Children’s research institute says: